-This paper analyses the impact on the Swiss loan market of the changes in capital rules proposed by the Basel Committee in two recent consultation documents, BCBS 306 and 307.
-The proposed rule changes involve (i) replacing the current Standardised Approach (SA) for calculating credit risk capital with a revised credit risk SA, and (ii) introducing a system of capital floors for banks employing the Internal Ratings-Based Approach (IRBA) derived from this revised SA.
+This paper analyses the impact on the Swiss loan market of the changes in capital rules recently proposed by the Basel Committee.
+These include (i) replacing the current Standardised Approach (SA) for calculating credit risk capital with a revised credit risk SA, and (ii) introducing a system of capital floors for banks employing the Internal Ratings-Based Approach (IRBA) derived from this revised SA.